A Pomeranzian Growth Theory of the Great Divergence: Properties of the Model

 The Malthusian dynamics of the model under assumption \eqref{eq:Nratio} can be analyzed from Figure~\ref{fig:Malthus}.
 Suppose the economy starts from $\widetilde{N}_0 > \Ntildeescape$.
-Then, if $\widetilde{N}_0$ is not too large, then the next $\widetilde{N}$ given by the right-hand side of \eqref{eq:Nnext} is greater than $\Ntildeescape$, the detrended population converges to $\Ntildess$, and the economy is permanently trapped in the Malthusian state.
+Then, if $\widetilde{N}_0$ is not too large, the next $\widetilde{N}$ given on the right-hand side of \eqref{eq:Nnext} is greater than $\Ntildeescape$, the detrended population converges to $\Ntildess$, and the economy is permanently trapped in the Malthusian state.

 There are several notable features of the model in the Malthusian state.
-First, if $\widetilde{N}_0$ is too large, the economy escapes from the Malthusian state in the next period.
-In this case, the land supply relative to the population size is limited, and enough food is not produced.
-This reduces the fertility rate, resulting in a detrended population size of less than $\Ntildeescape$ that escapes the Malthus state in the next period.
-Second, if $G_a^{\theta_L/\theta_Z}$ or $A_{m}$ is too large, then \eqref{eq:Nratio} is violated and the Malthusian state does not exist.
+First, if $\widetilde{N}_0$ is too large, the economy escapes the Malthusian state in the next period.
+In this case, the land supply relative to the population size is limited, and sufficient food is not produced.
+This reduces the fertility rate, resulting in a detrended population size of less than $\Ntildeescape$.
+Second, if $G_a^{\theta_L/\theta_Z}$ or $A_{m}$ is too large, \eqref{eq:Nratio} is violated and the Malthusian state does not exist.
 Household behavior then shifts from raising more children to consuming manufacturing goods, causing an escape from the Malthusian state.